sylviawakoli/covid-tips-basic-app/docs/Notifications.md

 # Notifications

 The app uses [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) to handle push notifications.
+To join the firebase project, request an invite from the development team.

+The project can then be accessed at https://console.firebase.google.com/

 ## Receiving Messages